-CCHS will continue its highly successful college prep track, but with the new STEM track, students will receive an intense preparation for the college of their choice and a major which will prepare them for a future of success.
+CCHS has continued its highly successful college prep track, but with the new STEM track, students have an option to receive intense preparation for the college of their choice and a major which will prepare them for a future of success.
 Under the existing college prep track, students graduate with 25 credits.
-Under the new STEM track, students will earn credits by taking additional classes such as 3D Modeling and Design, Principles of Engineering, Digital Design, and advanced dual enrollment for AP courses in math and science such as Calculus, Statistics, Linear Algebra, Chemistry, Biomedical Engineering, MatLab, and various programming classes.
+Under the new STEM track, students will earn credits by taking additional classes such as 3D Modeling and Design, Principles of Engineering, Digital Design, and advanced dual enrollment or AP courses in math and science such as Calculus, Statistics, Linear Algebra, Chemistry, Biomedical Engineering, MatLab, and various programming classes.

 Equally important, the students’ exposure to various STEM studies has given them a greater chance of discovering what area of future study they enjoy.
 This has enabled them to choose a college major and not change their mind later.
 Furthermore, colleges have been highly impressed with the academic rigor of the STEM program.
 Our graduates have been very successful in obtaining college entrance and scholarships.

 For CCHS, the new STEM program has been a defining moment.
 It is likely that the demand for such an education will continue to be high in the community based on the news and research reports on job occupations for the future.
 What a joy it is to prepare students for a great future and have an impact on the world around us.